stefanwalther/qvD3CalendarView/README.md

 * [Download the extension](https://github.com/stefanwalther/QlikView-Extension-D3CalendarView/raw/master/Install/D3CalendarView_Latest.qar) + [Sample QlikView application](https://github.com/stefanwalther/QlikView-Extension-D3CalendarView/raw/master/Demo/D3CalendarView_v1.0.0.qvw)
 * Install the extension on your local computer (doubleclick the .qar file)
 * Drag’n’Drop the extension within QlikView Desktop (using WebView)
-* Finally deploy the extension to your server (-> [detailed instruction](http://www.qlikblog.at/1597/qliktip-40-installingdeploying-qlikview-extensions/))
+* Finally deploy the extension to your server (&#8594; [detailed instruction](http://www.qlikblog.at/1597/qliktip-40-installingdeploying-qlikview-extensions/))

 ### Configuration
+The table below explains the properties available for configuring the behavior of this extension:

 | Property       | Type      | Description                                   |
 | -------------- | ------    | --------------------------------------------- |